Skip to content

 What was great about this framework is that it provided a lot of flexibility.

-Honestly it’s taken a lot of time to get back into a routine since Jack was born.
+It took some time for me to adjust after our first child was born.
 Every time I felt like I was in a routine, nap schedules would change thus changing my routine.
 Additionally, I’ve since cofounded a second business, Till Agency, with two good friends of mine that now requires a lot more attention.

 5 Steps for Creating Your Own Block Schedule